Services of Reinstein Woods

 Snowshoe and Cross-country Ski Rental

-During the Education Center business hours, visitors may rent snowshoes and cross-country skis to use on the self-guided trails.
 A minimum of 6" of snow on the ground is required in order to use the snowshoes and skis.
-Rental = $4.00/person; $2.00 for Friends of Reinstein Nature Preserve (FORNP) members.
-Renter must be at least 16 years old and leave their driver's license or non-driver photo ID at the reception desk.
-FORNP members must show their membership card to receive the discount.
+We reserve the right to refuse rentals during inappropriate or dangerous trail conditions.
+One renter from each party must be at least 16 years old and leave their driver's license or non-driver photo ID at the reception desk.
+Friends of Reinstein members must show their membership card to receive the discount.

-Reinstein Woods offers a variety of 3-hour and 6-hour workshops designed to help educators incorporate environmental education into their existing curriculum.
+Reinstein Woods offers a variety of 3-hour and 6-hour workshops designed to help educators of pre-K to grade 12 students incorporate environmental education into their existing curriculum.
 These workshops also can be done at an individual school upon request.
-See the Current and Upcoming Programs for scheduled workshops.
-For more information about educator workshops, contact Reinstein Woods at 716-683-5959.
+See the Upcoming Educator Workshops schedule for workshops at Reinstein Woods and other locations.
+To request a workshop for your school or organization, contact Reinstein Woods at 716-683-5959, extension 201.

 DEC is always looking for volunteers to help with leading tours and other activities such as trail maintenance and public outreach.
 It is a great way to meet new people while helping to protect and promote the Reinstein Woods.
 For more information, see the Volunteer Program.

-Reinstein Woods offers offer ten- to twelve-week naturalist training internships to persons seeking professional experience in environmental education.
+Reinstein Woods offers paid naturalist training internships to persons seeking professional experience in environmental education.
 For more information and an application, visit the Naturalist Intern Program web page.
 Educational credit for internships can be arranged with colleges that offer such credit.